Matt Merrigan: Operating in the Labour Party

-Influenced by the ideas of the American Trotskyite revisionist Max Shachtman, Merrigan wrote for the journal of Shachtman's International Socialist League into the 1950s.
+Influenced by the ideas of the American Trotskyist revisionist Max Shachtman, Merrigan wrote for the journal of Shachtman's International Socialist League into the 1950s.
 Investing himself in reading socialist theoretical literature, he attended both the People's College and the Review Group classes of John de Courcy Ireland, as well as attending a correspondence course with the British National Council of Labour Colleges.

 Merrigan unsuccessfully contested the 1954 general election in Dublin South-West.
 He was the lowest placed of three Labour candidates in the constituency and lost his deposit.

 He was expelled from Labour during the 1957 Irish general election for supporting independent candidate Noel Browne, but was re-admitted in 1964.

 Merrigan became a full-time ATGWU official as Dublin branch secretary, which comprised about 4,000 members, forty per cent of total ATGWU membership in the Republic of Ireland.
 Between 1960 and 1986 he was ATGWU district secretary for the Republic of Ireland, and in that role he provided militant leadership, retaining popularity with his union's membership despite frequent conflict with moderate trade-union leaders.

 After a prolonged absence from electoral politics, Merrigan stood again as a candidate in the Dublin South-West by-election in 1970.
 He narrowly missed holding the Labour-held seat due in part to the intervention of independent candidate Cora Dunne, widow of Sean Dunne, whose death had triggered the by-election.
 Merrigan's refusal to take any transfers from Fine Gael candidates was another factor in the tight race, particular as in that era Fine Gael and Labour were frequent coalition partners.

 He was a member of Labour's administrative council but Merrigan resigned in 1970 when the body failed to expel Stephen Coughlan, TD for Limerick East, over anti-semitic remarks.

 He opposed Labour's 1970 electoral pact with Fine Gael and their subsequent joint manifesto for the 1973 general election.
 Merrigan hated the idea of Labour going into coalition with the two main parties in Ireland, Fine Gael and Fianna Fáil, calling them unison of "irreconcilable class and social forces".
 He lambasted leaders in the Labour party in favour of coalitions as ‘wretched middle-class careerists’ eager for ‘a place in capitalism's squalor’.
 In 1972 he campaigned against Ireland joining the European Economic Community.

 As chairman of the Liaison Committee of Labour Left (an internal pressure group) during Labour's period in government between 1973 and 1977, he sought to galvanise party militants behind radical policies.

 Merrigan continuous and vociferous criticism of Labour resulted in him being expelled from the party in 1977.